England head coach: Justin Langer? Alec Stewart? Gary Kirsten? Who are the contenders to take over?

 Having left his role as director of cricket operations with IPL franchise Royal Challengers Bangalore in November, the path is clear for the ECB to try and persuade Hesson to undertake another rebuilding job if they so desire.

-South Africa Graham Ford is another who would fall into the more understated category, who most recently coached Ireland between 2017 and 2021 and previously coached Sri Lanka, Surrey and the Proteas.
+South African Graham Ford is another who would fall into the more understated category, he most recently coached Ireland between 2017 and 2021 and previously coached Sri Lanka, Surrey and the Proteas.
 His reputation for developing and bringing the best out of young players might appeal to England.

 Andy Flower

 Might the ECB be tempted to go back to move forward?
-The last time England were considered a leading Test match side was under Flower's leadership as he guided them to an away Ashes win in 2010/11 and the No 1 Test rankings a few months later.
+The last time England were considered a leading Test match side was under Flower's leadership as he guided them to an away Ashes win in 2010/11 and No 1 in the Test rankings a few months later.

 His time in charge was somewhat tainted by its messy end with well-documented disputes with Kevin Pietersen and infighting as a once great side crashed to a 5-0 defeat in Australia.
 However, the Zimbabwean's success across five years in the job cannot be disputed.